Hyperkalemia in Emergency Medicine Medication

 Sodium bicarbonate (Neut)

-Bicarbonate ion neutralizes hydrogen ions and raises urinary and blood pH.
-Onset of action within minutes, lasts approximately 15-30 min.
-Only likely to be efficacious if underlying acidosis present.
+Bicarbonate ions neutralize hydrogen ions and raise urinary and blood pH.
+The onset of action is within minutes and lasts approximately 15-30 minutes.
+It is only likely to be efficacious if underlying acidosis is present.
 Monitor blood pH to avoid excess alkalosis.

-Use 8.4% solution in adults and children, 4.2% solution in infants.
+Use 8.4% solution in adults and children and 4.2% solution in infants.

 Beta2-adrenergic agonists